preciofishbone/OmniaDocsG2/pages/page-types/page-type-settings/index.rst

 .. image:: automatic-archive-settings-select.png

-Use the following settings for automatic archiving.
 Available options can differ depending on how the property is set up.
 Here's an example:

 .. image:: automatic-archive-settings-settings.png